Isaiah 64:8- But now, O Lord, you are our Father; we are the clay and you are the potter; we are all the work of your hand.

 Although it is good to take your work seriously and to work as you are doing it for the Lord (Colossians 3:23) my work became my idol.
 It was the successful experience I had always longed for but also a place of escape from what was really going on in my heart.
 I knew God was calling out to me.
 He was on my mind all the time, but it was different.
 I was different.

 I wanted to scream, but I didn’t dare.
 I wanted Him to stop nagging me with His quiet whispers and making me feel guilty for not spending time with Him.
 What did He want from me?
 I was busy with a job that was incredibly demanding because God had obviously blessed it.
 I knew God could clearly see that I was so committed that I didn’t even have time for myself much less someone else.
 I became a work machine and oddly enough, loved every minute of it.
 I mean what young person at 24 treats their job like it is their food and water?
 One who is drawing their literal life from it.

-I had just walked through four years of indescribable misery and I was not going to allow anything, not even my Heavenly Father to disrupt this new happiness.
+I had just walked through four years of indescribable misery and I was not going to allow anything, not even my Heavenly Father to disrupt this new happiness and false sense of security.
 I had found something that I was good at, something that worked for me.
 There was no way I was letting it go.
-I finally had the security and the fulfillment of purpose and talent that I had been waiting for all my life.
+I finally had the fulfillment of purpose and talent that I had been waiting for all my life.
 The bottom line was that I needed something tangible, not the invisible faith and hope in God.
 Emotions had spun my life out of control for four years and I was not letting God or anyone else near them again.
 I knew I was saved and would be going to Heaven when I died and that was good enough for me.
 I felt that I had wasted so many years hoping and waiting for a God who did nothing to comfort a terrified child.
 Now I had a way to take care of myself, provide for my own needs and establish a future.
 I was going to hold on to this and make it last.

 Even after everything God has done for me, my faith was still so shallow and I was becoming hard hearted.